-The analyser exchanges information over the serial line via the Modbus protocol in Slave mode.
-The connection parameters are totally configurable (see 6.7) and default to the following values:
+The analyzer exchanges information over the serial line via the Modbus protocol in Slave mode.
+The connection parameters are totally configurable (except the Modbus TCP port which defaults to 8000, see 6.7) and correspond to the following values:

 Baud Rate 9600

 Data bits 8

 Parity E

 Stop bit 1

 Analyzer I.D. (slave, node number) the last two digits of the serial number

 (i.e. s/n CL245 = I.D. no. 45)